Princess Diana Caught Charles Talking Dirty To Camilla, Wanted To Stop Him Becoming King

 — The Sun (@TheSun) August 5, 2017

-The Sun reports that the recordings, as well as tapes from the Settelen sessions, may have been recovered during a police raid on the house of Paul Burrell, Diana’s former butler.
+The Sun reported that the recordings, as well as tapes from the Settelen sessions, may have been recovered during a police raid on the house of Paul Burrell, Diana’s former butler.

 [Featured Image by Chris Jackson/Getty Images]